 For loans made after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets below 78 percent of your purchase price � but not when the borrower achieves 22 percent equity.
 (The law does not cover a number of higher risk mortgages.)
 However, if your equity reaches 20% (no matter what the original purchase price was), you have the right to cancel the PMI (for a loan closed past July 1999).

-Keep a running total of money going toward the principal.
-You'll want to keep track of the prices of the homes that sell in your neighborhood.
-Unfortunately, if yours is a recent mortgage loan - five years or fewer, you probably haven't begun to pay a lot of the principal: you are paying mostly interest.
+Familiarize yourself with your monthly statements to keep a running total of principal payments.
+You'll want to stay aware of the the purchase amounts of the homes that are selling around you.
+Unfortunately, if yours is a recent mortgage - five years or under, you likely haven't had a chance to pay much of the principal: you are paying mostly interest.

-At the point your equity has reached the magic number of twenty percent, you are close to getting rid of your PMI payments, once and for all.
-You will first tell your lender that you are asking to cancel your PMI.
-Lending institutions require documentation verifying your eligibility at this point.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) will be all the proof you need � and your lender will probably request one before they agree to cancel.
+Once your equity has risen to the required twenty percent, you are not far away from stopping your PMI payments, for the life of your loan.
+You will need to contact the lender to let them know that you want to cancel PMI payments.
+Then you will be asked to submit proof that you have at least 20 percent equity.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and your lender will probably request one before they agree to cancel.

 At Chase Mortgage, we answer questions about PMI every day.
 Call us: 435-755-6622.